Check out our most recent annual report. Now available.

 Kenya

-The need for microfinance in Kenya
+The Need for Microfinance in Kenya

 Our second program on the African continent is in Kenya.
 Kenya is situated on the east coast of Africa, between Somalia and Tanzania.
 It also borders on Uganda and Ethiopia.
-Kenya is a lower middle-income economy.
+Kenya is a lower-middle-income economy.
 Although Kenya’s economy is the largest and most developed in eastern and Central Africa, 63% (2023/2024) of its population lives below the international poverty line.

 [7:06]